John Aloisi: Brisbane Roar

 On 26 May 2015, Aloisi was named manager of Brisbane Roar.
 In both of his first two seasons at the club, the Roar achieved a top 4 finish in the league, and made it to the semi-finals.

 In May 2017, Aloisi signed a new three-year contract to stay on as manager of Brisbane.

 On 28 December 2018, Aloisi resigned as manager of Brisbane Roar following the club's poor start to the season, with the Roar second-last on the A-League ladder with just 1 win in 9 matches at the time of his departure.
 He left as Brisbane Roar's longest serving manager.

 Western United

 In July 2021, Aloisi was appointed as head coach of Western United, signing a two-year contract.

 In May 2022, Aloisi guided Western United to the A-League Championship, with a 2–0 win over defending champions Melbourne City.
 The championship win saw Western United became just the second expansion side ever to win the A-League Championship, the quickest expansion side to win the championship, the first team since to triumph in their first grand final appearance since Brisbane Roar in 2011, and one of just two teams to have won the championship after finishing outside the top two, with Melbourne Victory first achieving this feat in 2018.
 Aloisi has been credited for overhauling the club's culture, which saw the club go from 10th place the previous season to champions the next season.

+Chengdu Rongcheng

+On 6 January 2026, Aloisi was appointed as head coach of Chengdu Rongcheng.